 - Minimum investment: £25,000, you can apply online

 The team at Edition Capital started out at media investment specialist Ingenious working within the Live Entertainment division.
-Between them, they have managed and advised on more than £400 million of investment, of which £175 million was in tax-efficient products.
+Between them, they have managed and advised on more than £400 million of investments, of which £175 million was via EIS and VCT mandates.

-Supporting them are three independent non-executive committee members responsible for investment strategy.
+Supporting the team are three independent non-executive committee members.

 David Heartfield held senior roles at IMG before leaving to form CSS Stellar and heading the entertainment division.
 The company went public in 2001.
-David set up Rewind Festival in 2008.
+David set up Rewind Festival in 2008, growing it to become the largest 80s festival in the world before exiting to Impressario Festivals Plc.

 Martin Goldschmidt is MD and founder of Cooking Vinyl Group, home to artists such as The Prodigy, Marilyn Manson, Richard Ashcroft and The Cranberries.
 Mr Goldschmidt has sold two businesses: one to Sony Red and one to Rob Challice/CODA.

 Jonathan Jackson set up JBS Media in 2001 to provide media consulting services.
-Before this, Mr Jackson spent six years at DRG, the UK’s largest independent international TV distributor, first as COO and latterly as Group Managing Director.
+Before this, Mr Jackson spent six years at DRG, one of the UK’s largest independent international Television distributors, first as COO and latterly as Group Managing Director.